 In relation to our microgrid business, we intend to file for patent protection on our System.
-We recently hired a software engineering company to assist with improvements and upgrades to our technology and we will also be hiring an internal team of software developers in January 2017.
-The ability of our staff and outside consultants to improve the system will likely affect our ability to apply for patent protection.
+We continue to increase our internal software team to assist with improvements and upgrades to our technology.
+The ability of our staff and outside consultants to improve the system will likely affect our continued ability to apply for patent protection.
 There is no assurance that we will be able to obtain a patent on our System.